JoaoBlimping/Detention/log.md

 Ok, I have got the different canvas sizes thing working, but now before I can make it that tilemaps display properly, I have to make it that the tilesets that they use can be loaded and work. <3

+#15/7/2015
+Hehe, I'm **programming** in the **Pine Forest**.
+Now my code will have mad forest vibes.
+I am cold.
+Ok I have sorted all that mess out and am ready to get back to by task of getting tile maps to display their tiles, which shouldn't be **particularly hard**.